cs3org/OCM-API/IETF-RFC.md

 of the notification.
 Receiving Servers SHOULD decline notifications from Sending Servers without httpsig as it can't identify where the notification is coming from.

-### Receiving Party Notification

-If the Share Creation Notification is not discarded by the Receiving Server, they MAY notify the Receiving Party passively by adding the Share to some inbox list, and MAY also notify them actively through for instance a push notification or an email message.

-They could give the Receiving Party the option to accept or reject the Share, or add the Share automatically and only send an informational notification that this happened.

 # Resource Access